 Related: 15 Meal Prep Sandwiches And Wraps Perfect For Work Lunches

-When I updated this recipe, I used regular meal prep containers, but I had originally used mason jars!
-If you want to make this a mason jar salad, here’s how:
+When I updated this recipe, I used regular meal prep containers, but I had originally used Mason jars!
+If you want to make this a mason jar salad, here’s how.
+First, find yourself a 32-ounce Mason jar.

 The trick is keeping the jar upright until you eat it to avoid dressing going where it shouldn’t go.
 Before eating the salad, you can give the jar a good shake to toss everything in the dressing, then dump it onto your plate and enjoy!
 So easy.